Valued fields, Metastable groups: Preliminaries

 \subsection{Valued fields: imaginaries and resolution}

 Let $K$ be an algebraically closed valued field, with valuation ring $\Oo$, maximal ideal \(\fM\) and value group \(\Gamma\).
 The geometric language for valued fields has a sort for the valued field itself, and certain other sorts.
 In particular, there is a sort $S_n$ such that $S_n(K)$ is the space of free $\Oo$-modules in $K^n$, equivalently $S_n(K) = \GL_n(K)/\GL_n(\Oo)$.
-In that section, we work in a model \(M\) of the theory \(\ACVF\) of algebraically closed fields in the geometric language.
+Until the end of Section\ 2.5, we work in a model \(M\) of the theory \(\ACVF\) of algebraically closed fields in the geometric language.

 By a {\em substructure}, we mean a subset of $M$, closed under definable functions.
 For any geometric sort $S$ and substructure $A\subseteq M$, $S(A)$ denotes $S\cap A$; in particular $K(A)$ is the set of field points of $A$.
 A substructure $A\subseteq M$ is called {\em resolved} if $A\subseteq\dcl(K(A))$.
 When $\Gamma(A) \neq 0$ and $A$ is algebraically closed this just amounts to saying that $A \prec M$.
-Recall that, in any first order theory, if $A$ is a substructure of a model $M$, $M$ is {\em prime} over $A$ if any elementary map $A \to N$ into another model, extends to an elementary map $M \to N$; and M is {\em minimal} over $A$ if there is no $M' \prec M$ with $A \subset M'$.
+Recall that, in any first order theory, if $A$ is a substructure of a model $M$, $M$ is {\em prime} over $A$ if any elementary map $A \to N$ into another model, extends to an elementary map $M \to N$; and $M$ is {\em minimal} over $A$ if there is no $M' \prec M$ with $A \subset M'$.
 If a minimal model over $A$ and a prime one exist, then any two minimal or prime models over $A$ are isomorphic.